 If necessary, and you have a long journey within the UK to arrive at your isolation accommodation, you can stop overnight before continuing your journey.
 You must isolate and provide the address of your overnight stop on your Passenger Locator Form.

 If you develop coronavirus symptoms when you are travelling to the UK or Wales, you should tell the crew on your plane or boat.
 They will let staff in the airport, port or station know, so they can tell you what you should do next when you arrive.

 If you have coronavirus symptoms, you will not be allowed to travel by public transport and will need to demonstrate that the accommodation where you will isolate is safe.

 How to isolate in your accommodation

-You should isolate in one place for the full 14 days, where you can have food and other necessities delivered, and stay away from others.
+You should isolate in one place for the full period of 10 days, where you can have food and other necessities delivered, and stay away from others.
 You must isolate at the address you provided on the Passenger Locator Form.